avxz06/THM-DAILY-PROGRESS/README.md

 # THM-DAILY-PROGRESS
 Tracking my daily TryHackMe lab completions and notes

+## May 4, 2025
+* completed Room: Windows Fundamentals 1

 ## May 03, 2025
 * Completed Room: DNS in Detail
 * You'll learn the intricacies of the Domain Name System, including its structure, how domain names are resolved to IP addresses, different record types, and practical DNS analysis techniques.